One of Houston's biggest annual expos is expected to contribute $17 million to the local economy this year, according to new figures.

 The NAPE Expo, which happens twice a year, is likely to have a $17 million impact in 2012 based on figures of $2 million for the summer show and $15 million in the winter.
 The world's largest upstream energy and petroleum expo has been held in Houston for more than 20 years.

-"NAPE is such a strong asset to Houston's economy," says Greg Ortale, president and CEO of the Greater Houston Convention and Visitors Bureau.
+"NAPE is such a strong asset to Houston's economy," says Greg Ortale, president and CEO of the Houston First Corporation members.
 "Twice a year, thousands of oil and gas professionals spend several days in our city--validating Houston's position as the Energy Capital of the World.
 This summer alone, we anticipate NAPE will bring more than $2.1 million to the local economy, and we appreciate their commitment to Houston."

 The NAPE Summer Expo slated for August 22-24, 2012 at the George R. Brown Convention Center.
 Summer NAPE is the smaller of the two annual expos and is expected to draw more than 5,000 attendees and 600 exhibitors including producing properties and prospects from across the U.S. and around the world, capital formation and services and technologies.